Eric W. Gardell's Obituary

 Eric and Janet were active members of the United Methodist Church in Wappingers Falls, and later the Calvary Chapel of the Hudson Valley in Poughkeepsie, NY.
 They were also active in the NY State Association of Professional Land Surveyors.

-There will be a service celebrating his life at 10:00 AM on June 13 at the Hudson Valley Calvary Chapel (36 Firemens Way, Poughkeepsie, NY) followed by social time with friends and family.
+There will be a service celebrating his life at 10:30 on June 13 at the Calvary Chapel of the Hudson Valley (36 Firemens Way, Poughkeepsie, NY).
+There will be greeting time with the family starting at 9:30.
 Donations to the charity of your choice instead of flowers are encouraged.
 Eric and Janet were supporters of various veterans’ organizations and the Salvation Army.
 Eric will be interred at the Poughkeepsie Rural Cemetery, 342 South Ave, Poughkeepsie, NY 12601, Building 2, Section C, Niche 3, Row I with Janet.

 What’s your fondest memory of Eric?